tiwaryanwesha23/Recommender-System/README.md

 # Recommender-System
 Welcome to the Movie Recommender System repository!

+🎉 Welcome to the Movie Recommender System repository!
-This project focuses on building an efficient and accurate movie recommender system using item-based collaborative filtering.
+🎯 Focus: Building an efficient and accurate movie recommender system using item-based collaborative filtering.
-The system analyzes user-item interactions to establish item-item similarity, generating personalized movie recommendations for users.
+🔍 Approach: Analyzing user-item interactions to establish item-item similarity for personalized movie recommendations.
-The MovieLens dataset is used for training and evaluation, and Python with Pandas and NumPy is employed for data handling and analysis.
+📊 Data Source: Utilizing the MovieLens dataset for training and evaluation.
+💻 Technology: Employing Python with Pandas and NumPy for data handling and analysis.
+🎯 Objective: Providing insights into real-world recommender system challenges and showcasing collaborative filtering implementation.
+🤝 Collaboration: Encouraging contributions and feedback to enhance the system further.
+🎓 Research Internship at IIT BHU: Completed during my research internship at IIT BHU, with a focus on building the movie recommender system.
-The project's objective is to provide valuable insights into real-world recommender system challenges and showcase the implementation of item-based collaborative filtering.
+⚙️ Real-World Challenges: Gained valuable insights into real-world challenges and practical implementation of collaborative filtering algorithms.

 Feel free to explore the code, contribute, and share feedback to improve the system further.
 Happy Recommending!

+🧠📈 Through this internship, I gained invaluable experience in building a robust recommender system using item-based collaborative filtering, unlocking personalized user experiences. 🚀💡 The hands-on exposure with real-world datasets and cutting-edge algorithms further fueled my passion for machine learning and recommender systems.

 SUMMARY